Henry V- Education Pack

 the digital backdrops and costuming will reflect this.

 Ten words from Henry V, in British Sign Language

 About the production

-Jamie Hoskin, one of our cast, ran a very interesting character analysis session:
+Jamie Hoskin, ran a very interesting character analysis session:

 This is an old, but brilliant, series produced on performing Shakespeare, and is one of our "go-to" resources for our actors, created by the Royal Shakespeare Company.